The DII Principles

 (4) We shall share best practices with respect to business ethics and compliance, and participate in the annual DII Best Practices Forum.

-(5) We shall be accountable to the public, through regular reporting by DII to Congress and the public.
+(5) We shall be accountable to the public, through regular sharing and reporting of signatory activities in public fora, including www.dii.org.
 These reports will describe members’ efforts to build and sustain a strong culture of business ethics and compliance.